burnsr77/burnsr77.github.io/cv/index.md

 2016-present Assistant Professor
 Department of Geography, University of Calgary

-2017-present Faculty Member
-O'Brien Institute for Public Health

-2017-present Mentor
-Scholars Academy

-2021 Visiting Scholar
+2022 Visiting Scholar
 Department of Geography, University of British Columbia

-2021 Visiting Teaching Fellow
+2022 Visiting Teaching Fellow
 Department of Sociology, University of Antwerp (Belgium)

 2021 Visiting Scholar